Misclassification strips RMTs of the protections that are supposed to exist when workplace violence occurs.

 • Power imbalance

-• Regulatory gaps
+• Regulatory and advocacy gaps

 Next